ppolesiuk/trust/README.md

 - `-t 50` specifies the number of turns in each game.

-The programs backups its state to `world` file from time to time (every 1000 simulation steps by default) or when it gets `SIGTERM` signal.
+The programs backups its state to `world` file from time to time (every 1000 simulation steps by default) or when it gets `SIGINT` signal.
 So in case of e.g., power failure you can continue from the backup.
 In order to do so, pass `--continue` option to the program (other options are ignored in such a case).